 Metropolitan currently provides post-employment medical insurance to retirees and pays the post-employment medical insurance premiums to PERS.
 On January 1, 2012, Metropolitan implemented a longer vesting schedule for retiree medical benefits, which applies to all new employees hired on or after January 1, 2012.
-Payments for this benefit were \$13.1 million in fiscal year 2013-14 and are estimated to be \$12.8 million in fiscal year 2014-15.
-Under Governmental Accounting Standards Board Statement No. 45,

-Accounting and Financial Reporting by Employers for Post-employment Benefits Other Than Pensions, Metropolitan is required to account for and report the outstanding obligations and commitments related to such benefits, commonly referred to as other post-employment benefits ("OPEB"), on an accrual basis.
+Payments for this benefit were \$13.1 million in fiscal year 2013-14 and are estimated to be \$12.813.0 million in fiscal year 2014-15.
+Under Governmental Accounting Standards Board Statement No. 45, Accounting and Financial Reporting by Employers for Post-employment Benefits Other Than Pensions, Metropolitan is required to account for and report the outstanding obligations and commitments related to such benefits, commonly referred to as other post-employment benefits ("OPEB"), on an accrual basis.

 Metropolitan's annual required contribution ("ARC") for OPEB was \$39.9 million in fiscal year 2013-14.
-The ARC was based on a June 30, 2011 actuarial valuation using the entry-age normal actuarial cost method with contributions determined as a level percent of pay.
-The actuarial assumptions included (a) a 7.25 percent investment rate of return, (b) a general inflation component of 3.0 percent and (c) increases to basic medical premiums of 8.5 percent for non-Medicare plans for 2014, grading down to 5.0 percent for 2021 and thereafter.
-As of June 30, 2011, the date of the OPEB actuarial report, the unfunded OPEB liability was estimated to be \$367.7 million.
+The most recent actuarial valuation dated June 30, 2013 was released in February of 2014.
+This valuation indicates that the ARC in fiscal years 2014-15 and 2015-16 are \$29.5 million and \$30.3 million, respectively.
+The ARC was based on a June 30, 20112013 actuarial valuation using the entry-age normal actuarial cost method with contributions determined as a level percent of pay.
+The actuarial assumptions included (a) a 7.25 percent investment rate of return, (b) a general inflation component of 3.0 percent and (c) increases to basic medical premiums of 8.58.0 percent for non-Medicare plans for 2014,2015, grading down to 5.0 percent for 2021 and thereafter.
+As of June 30, 2011,2013, the date of the OPEB actuarial report, the unfunded OPEB liability was estimated to be \$367.7315.0 million.
 The unfunded actuarial accrued liability is amortized over a fixed 30-year period starting with fiscal year 2007-08 and ending in 2037.
-Assumption changes to assumptions are amortized over a fixed 20-year period.
+Changes to assumptions are amortized over a fixed 20-year period.
 Actuarial gains and losses are amortized over a rolling 15-year period.
-In its biennial budget for fiscal years 2012-13 and 2013-14, Metropolitan's Board approved contributions to an irrevocable OPEB trust fund of \$5.0 million and \$10.0 million, respectively.
-During fiscal year 2012-1313, the Board approved funding of an additional \$25.0 million.
-During fiscal year 2013-14 the Board approved funding of an additional \$100.0 million.
-Accordingly million, and accordingly, Metropolitan established an irrevocable OPEB trust fund in September 2013 with an initial deposit of \$40.0 million, and deposited.
-During fiscal year 2013-14 the Board approved funding of an additional \$100.0 million, and \$25.0 million per month from May through August 2014,2014 was deposited into the irrevocable OPEB trust fund.

-A June 30, 2013 actuarial valuation was released in February of 2014.
-This valuation indicates that the ARC in fiscal years 2014-15 and 2015-16 are \$29.5 million and \$30.3 million, respectively.
+The most recent actuarial valuation dated June 30, 2013 was released in February of 2014.
+This valuation indicates that the ARC in fiscal years 2014-15 and 2015-16 are \$29.5 million and \$30.3-million, respectively.
 As of June 30, 2013 the unfunded OPEB liability was estimated to be \$315 million.
-This actuarial valuation used the same assumptions as the June 30, 2011 valuation except that actuarial gains and losses are amortized over a fixed 15 year period.
-As part of its biennial budget process, the Board approved the full funding of the ARC for fiscal years 2014-15 and 2015-16.
+This actuarial valuation used the same assumptions as the June 30, 2011 valuation except that actuarial gains and losses are amortized over a fixed 15 \year period.